marcocspc/58wq/_posts/2022-01-26-Moving-my-Proxmox-server-to-an-untrusted,-natted-network.md

 ```

-*Make sure* that your wireguard interfaces has got the right name in the iptables command.
-As mine was not wg0, it wasn't working until a fixed the name.
+*Make sure* that your wireguard interface has got the right name in the iptables command.
+As mine was not wg0, it wasn't working until I fixed the name.

 Now on every VM you have, configure your IP to be in the same subnetwork as vmbr1.
 My Windows VM, for example, I have put the IP 192.168.1.2, netmask 255.255.255.0 and gateway to 192.168.1.1.
 As DNS I used my Wireguard server.
 Remember to set your NIC to use the vmbr1 bridge in your guest VM.